 Pink Fairy Armadillo Facts

-- Firstly, the Pink Fairy Armadillo ranks as the smallest of all known armadillos.
+- Firstly, the awesome Pink Fairy Armadillo ranks as the smallest of all currently known armadillos.
 Yet that is not the only claim to fame for this remarkable mammal.
-It is also one of the least well known.
+Quite unfortunately for Nature lovers, it also remains one of the least well known.

-- Originally, the IUCN listed the creature as Near Threatened.
-Due to the lack of sufficient data, however, that changed to Data Deficient is 2008.
-Ongoing observations may change that yet again.
+- In addition, the IUCN originally listed the truly remarkable creature as Near Threatened.
+Due to the regrettable lack of sufficient data, however, that status changed to Data Deficient in the year 2008.
+Furthermore, ongoing observations may change that yet again.

-- Surprisingly, this animal has proven quite susceptible to stress.
-Sadly, this has hampered conservation efforts.
-Many such involve relocation or altering its environment.
+- Surprisingly to most researchers, this amazing animal has proven quite susceptible to stress.
+Sadly, this unfortunate susceptibility on the part of the animal continues to hamper conservation efforts.
+Many such efforts involve relocation of the species or altering its environment.

-- Fortunately, though, its habitat range includes several protected areas, including Lihue Calel National Park.
+- Fortunately, though, its natural habitat range includes several areas that now enjoy a protected status.
+This most notably includes Lihue Calel National Park.
 It also enjoys protective regulations at both the local and national level.
+Hopefully, these will aid in its survival.
+Nevertheless, it also remains vulnerable to climate change, like many other species.

 Pink Fairy Armadillo Physical Description

-The Pink Fairy Armadillo is much smaller than related species.
-A mature adult rarely exceeds 4.5 in (11.5 cm) in length.
+The fabulous Pink Fairy Armadillo remains much smaller than its related species.
+That’s because a mature adult rarely exceeds 4.5 in (11.5 cm) in length.
 In addition, an average weight among adults only equals about 4.2 oz (120 g).

-Its eyes are also small, and its vision is relatively poor.
-The silky fur which covers its body usually displays as a yellowish-white.
-Yet despite its small size, it has comparatively long, powerful claws.
+Its eyes are also small, and its vision remains relatively poor.
+Furthermore, the silky fur which covers its body usually displays as a yellowish-white.
+Yet despite its small size, the animal has comparatively long, powerful claws.

-But, its flexible shell remains its most prominent feature.
+But, its remarkably flexible shell obviously remains its most prominent feature.
 While coloring varies, it often displays a bright pink hue.
 Yet its shell develops thinner and more flexible than most related species.

-Finally, this astonishing species displays no noticeable sign of sexual dimorphism.
+Finally, this truly astonishing species displays no noticeable sign of sexual dimorphism.
+Therefore, both genders of the species present he same astonishing physical appearance.
 This trait also holds true for related species, as well.

 - Kingdom: Animalia